-Throughout 2016 we have been celebrating our 50th Anniversary at Community Action Program, Inc. of Western Indiana.
+Throughout 2021 we will celebrate our 55th Anniversary at Community Action Program, Inc. of Western Indiana.

 We have grown from a small agency that began with a simple Head Start program to an agency that provides services in six counties and beyond.

 As a member of the Indiana Community Action Association (INCAA), our programs and services help individuals and communities work through economic insecurity by revitalizing neighborhoods and helping individuals and families become more self-sufficient.